 Students must complete a FAFSA each year for their parent to participate in this loan program.

 Federal PLUS Loan for Graduate and Professional Students (Graduate PLUS)

-This program is offered to credit qualified students with or without financial need, but the student must have financial aid eligibility.
-Like the Direct Stafford loans for students, the U.S. Department of Education is the lender of the Graduate PLUS loan.
-Repayment begins within sixty days after the Graduate PLUS loan is fully disbursed.
-However, students that meet deferment requirements may obtain an in-school deferment from the U.S. Department of Education.
-Interest begins to accrue at the time the first disbursement is made at a fixed rate.
+This program is offered to credit qualified students with or without financial need.
+Repayment begins within sixty days after the Federal Direct Graduate PLUS Loan is fully disbursed.
+Students who meet deferment requirements may obtain an in-school deferment from the U.S. Department of Education.
+Interest is fixed for each loan, and begins to accrue at the time the first disbursement is made.
 For current interest rates, visit the Department of Education’s website at https://studentaid.ed.gov/types/loans/interest-rates.

-Students must complete a FAFSA each year and first be considered for the federal Direct Stafford program to participate in this loan program.
+Students must complete a FAFSA each year to be eligible for Federal Direct Graduate PLUS Loans.